 How To Cut Onions For Fajitas – Step-by-Step

 First, start by cutting the onion in half through the root to keep the onion together.
+The key here is that you want to keep the root because it will help you keep the layers of the onion together.

 Then, remove the dry outer layers.